Last Updated: 2025-11-16 Sun 16:48

 QUESTIONS.txt EDIT Questions to answer: fill in the multiple choice selections in this file.

-switch_stdout.c Study Problem 1: C file to study to answer QUIZ questions
+switch_stdout.c Study Problem 1 C file to study to answer QUIZ questions

-newer_file.c EDIT Problem 2 code to complete
+childout_query.c EDIT Problem 1 code outline to complete

 QUESTIONS.txt.bk Backup Backup copy of the original file to help revert if needed